- Gemini Home

 For guiding, FLAMINGOS-2 has an on-instrument wavefront sensor (OIWFS) to provide guiding information to the telescope by measuring a nearby star.
 The OIWFS contains a 80x80-pixel Marconi CCD sensitive from 0.3 to 0.85 microns.

 The following are examples of the type of observations carried out during the commissioning runs in December 2011 and January 2012.

 This is a false color image of NGC 2442 produced by combining J (200 sec), H (475 sec), and Ks (200 sec) band images.
 The observations were made in December 2011 with median seeing of 0.6 arcsec in Ks.

 This is an example of a long slit spectrum (1200 sec on source with the R3000 grism and K band filter) of NGC 1808.

 This is an example of a raw (left) and sky-subtracted (right) MOS spectra obtained for 47Tuc (600 sec on source).
 The spectra were obtained with the R3K grism and the Ks filter.

 The current web pages present an overview of FLAMINGOS-2's expected capabilities in order to support long-range planning in the observing community.
 Further information is continously being added to these pages.

 The Instrument Scientist for FLAMINGOS-2 is Ruben Diaz.
-Gemini staff who also support F2 include P. Gomez and M. Schirmer.
+Gemini staff who support F2 include P. Gomez, M. Schirmer and K. Silva.